]

 The version pictured was built in South Africa.
 The arms are moveable, the torso head and neck are padded for all blade attacks, and the entire unit is mounted on a wheeled base and can be moved around by the partner.

-[Den demonstrating the original dummy in RSA]
+[Den demonstrating the original dummy in RSA]a] THRUSTS

 Work on thrusts from all angles.
 Beware, folders lack a guard and it’s easy for the hand to slip onto the blade.
 Start light and work up to full force.
 Add slash patterns and integrate with thrusts.